ucarion/saml/README.md

 > This section gives guidance on how you should consider integrating SAML logins
 > into your existing application.
 It assumes you are building something like a
 > B2B SaaS product, and want to add Single Sign-On functionality using SAML.
+>
+> If you want to see a working example application built on top of this package,
+> check out [`examples/saml-todo-app`](./examples/saml-todo-app).
+Its design
+> follows the recommendations in this section.

 ### Typical Customer Expectations